Why Star Bulk Carriers Corp. (SBLK) Stock Could See Much Higher Prices Ahead

 Star Bulk Carriers Corp.
 (SBLK): Who are the competitors?

-The company’s main competitors (and peers) include Diana Shipping Inc. (DSX) that is 0.53% higher over the past 12 months.
+The company’s main competitors (and peers) include Diana Shipping Inc. (DSX) that is -2.43% lower over the past 12 months.